motorrin/arch-smart-update/README.md

   - **Overrides:** Define a `CUSTOM_REFLECTOR_CMD` or define `CUSTOM_CMDS` (e.g., `flatpak update -y`) to run instead of the standard utilities.
   - **User Packages:** Add your own apps to the arrays (e.g., `USER_CRITICAL_PKGS=("my-important-app")`) to integrate them into the Advisor's threat levels.

-*(Note: If you are upgrading from a pre-3.0 version, the script features an automated migration tool that will seamlessly merge your old fragmented files into the new `settings.conf` on its first run).*

-Whenever the master configuration on GitHub is updated, the script will quietly pull the changes without touching your custom files!
+Whenever the master configuration on GitHub is updated, the script will quietly pull the changes without touching your custom files.
+If new features or options are introduced to `settings.default.conf` that are missing in your active `settings.conf`, the script will display a notice.
+You can easily regenerate your configuration to access new settings by running the script with the `--reconfigure` flag.

 ## 📋 Dependencies